TheIoLang/io/README.md

 To install...

 ## Contact
-To contact us, you can either email us @ beol0127@gmail.com, or issue a bug [here](https://github.com/JBYT27/io/issues).
-It is preferred to leave an issue, but if you don't feel like it, post a [discussion](https://github.com/JBYT27/io/discussions).
+To contact us, you can either email us @ beol0127@gmail.com, or issue a bug [here](https://github.com/TheIoLang/io/issues).
 More information can be found on the [home website](https://jbyt27.github.io/io/).

-## Code of Conduct
-The Code of Conduct is [here](https://github.com/JBYT27/io/blob/main/CODE_OF_CONDUCT.md).

 ## Contributing
-The contributing guidelines are [here](https://github.com/JBYT27/io/blob/main/CONTRIBUTING.md).
+The contributing guidelines are [here](https://github.com/TheIoLang/io/blob/main/CONTRIBUTING.md).

-## License
-This project is under the [Apache-2.0 License](https://github.com/JBYT27/io/blob/main/LICENSE).

 ## Contributors ✨